Smoke Alarm Servicing During the Time of COVID-19

 We ask that you please continue to keep us informed of any suspected or confirmed cases of COVID-19 impacting tenants of a property that we service; this includes anyone in home quarantine.
 We will reschedule these appointments.

 If you have any questions about this matter or would like to report an incident, please email firstname.lastname@example.org.

 We are here to help - Finding the right balance

 With further restrictions being enforced in many states of Australia over the past months, it is safe to say that the Coronavirus (COVID-19) pandemic is likely to continue impacting all of our daily lives for the next six months or more.

 Even if not directly affected by strict isolation requirements, the ongoing need to practice social distancing remains in place for all Australians for the foreseeable future.

 We are finding some tenants are confused as to whether they should allow our technicians access to their properties for us to complete our scheduled inspections.
 This is causing a high volume of appointments needing to be rescheduled.
 The team at Smoke Alarm Solutions appreciate and understand tenants have concerns in allowing contractors into their home during this time.
-We are also extremely mindful that more of us are opting to stay at home, coupled with the increased fire risks associated with the winter months, therefore the importance of ensuring functioning smoke alarms in every rental property is more important than ever.
+We are also extremely mindful that more of us are opting to stay at home, therefore the importance of ensuring functioning smoke alarms in every rental property is more important than ever.